Mu2e/Offline/DQMHelpers/README.md

 it is the default here and in `prolog_v12.fcl`.

 `kppReadout: false` is the full CRV, which does not exist yet — a seam for when it does, not a mode anything runs in today.
-The occupancy trio is **not booked** rather than resized, since 394 of 432 FEBs would fall past the 2112-bin axis and `crvDigisPerChannel` / `crvDigiRates` already cover the full detector correctly binned.
+The occupancy trio is not booked rather than resized, since 394 of 432 FEBs would fall past the 2112-bin axis and `crvDigisPerChannel` / `crvDigiRates` already cover the full detector correctly binned.

-**No ROC fold here.** DTC link 3 is read out as ROC 4 and folded onto ROC 2 by `CrvDigisFromArtdaqFragmentsFEBII` (`useROC4asROC2`) at unpack time, so digis reach the helper with the correct ROC already.
-Re-folding would duplicate a DAQ-level mapping and silently mask an unpacker configured without it; instead a ROC 4 arriving here lands off-axis and raises the warning below.

 `h1_channelsLastEwt`, the rolling EWT-window occupancy, is booked only with `fillLivePlots` and has no full-CRV equivalent.
-Irrelevant while KPP is the only CRV that exists.

 `dtVsFeb` is booked in both modes; its x-axis follows the same geography (`nFebIdBins()`) so it stays legible rather than reserving 450 bins for FEBs